Google Analytics 4: What You Need to Know

 3. New Reporting & Interface

 A robust, innovative solution such as GA4 needs an extensive update to the way it reports on data.
 At first glance, the reporting interface of GA4 serves up a different set of reports that you may be used to seeing in Universal Analytics, but it’s all in the effort of providing a customized reporting experience.
-Reports are generated based on the events being tracked and ensures you see the metrics that relate directly to the conversions and behaviours that have the most impact.
+Reports are generated based on the events being tracked and ensure you see the metrics that relate directly to the conversions and behaviours that have the most impact.
 These levels of insights and custom reporting are not available in the Universal Analytics property.

 For a further look into the key differences between Universal Analytics and GA4, check out the infographic featured in our blog The Benefits of Using Google Analytics 4.